List of east–west roads in Toronto: O'Connor Drive

 O'Connor Drive takes its name from Senator Frank Patrick O'Connor, who owned Maryvale farm in Scarborough Township.
 In 1913, O'Connor opened the Laura Secord Candy Shop on Yonge Street named after War of 1812 heroine Laura Secord, which has since become a national chain.

-O'Connor Drive begins at the northern terminus of Broadview Avenue and progresses east to Woodbine Avenue, where it turns to the northeast and continues to Eglinton Avenue.
+O'Connor Drive begins at the northern terminus of Broadview Avenue and progresses east to Woodbine Avenue, where it turns to the northeast and continues to Victoria Park Avenue and Eglinton Avenue.
 The first several kilometres were originally part of the Don Mills Road until 1922.
 The section from Glenwood Crescent to Woodbine Avenue crosses over Taylor-Massey Creek.
 The 246 m bridge was completed in 1931 by R. H. McGregor Construction Company and Margison and Babcock Engineers.

 Rathburn Road

 Rathburn Road is a street in Etobicoke and Mississauga, which roughly parallels Burnhamthorpe Road to its north between the Credit River and Islington Avenue, breaking at the Etobicoke Creek, which divides the two cities.
 Its street name was acquired in 1954 to avoid name duplication and before known as Rosethorn Road.